Fleming College

 This program is delivered in-person and combines theory with technical hands-on experiences including a paid co-op, numerous field excursions, and our unique field camp experience.
 With a focus on managing the forests of the Great Lakes St. Lawrence and Boreal Forest regions for resilience in the face of climate change, graduates will be equipped to carry out technical functions relating to the creation, management, conservation, and restoration of sustainable forests in both public and private operations with a specialization in adaptive practices.
 These adaptive practices include responses to environmental, social and economic changes within industry.

-The recently revised curriculum exceeds provincial program standards and provides the potential for new pathways to and from our Urban Forestry Technician (Co-op) program.
-It also better positions graduates for a pathway to applied degrees - bringing Fleming graduates closer to achieving the Registered Professional Forester (RPF) designation.
+The curriculum exceeds provincial program standards and better positions graduates for a pathway to applied degrees - bringing them closer to achieving the Registered Professional Forester (RPF) designation.

 Students that successfully complete all the components of the felling course will receive their Workplace Safety North Professional Chainsaw Operators certificate.
 You can further increase your credentials, career readiness, and versatility by completing the next step towards your tree marking certification by challenging the provincial tree marking exams through a two-day review and field test at the end of your last semester.
 There is an additional cost of $400.00 for this, and it requires additional job training and evaluation to become fully certified.